EntilZha/entilzha.github.io/content/pages/about.md

 ## Industry Experience

-Throughout my undergraduate and graduate studies I have interned extensively and accumulated a little over three years of industry experience.
-Currently, I am a research intern at [Google AI-Zürich](https://ai.google/research/join-us/zurich/) working on question answering and fact verification.
+Throughout my undergraduate and graduate studies I have interned extensively and accumulated over three years of industry experience.
+I was a research intern at [Google AI-Zürich](https://ai.google/research/join-us/zurich/) working on question answering and fact verification during Winter 2019/20.
 At [Facebook Conversational AI](https://ai.facebook.com/research/conversational-ai) I worked on conversational information seeking (paper in-submission).
-I also worked at [Microsoft Research](https://www.microsoft.com/en-us/research) in the [Information and Data Science Group](https://www.microsoft.com/en-us/research/group/information-and-data-sciences/).
+During summer 2018 I was a resarch intern at [Microsoft Research](https://www.microsoft.com/en-us/research) in the [Information and Data Science Group](https://www.microsoft.com/en-us/research/group/information-and-data-sciences/).
 I was a data science intern at [Riot Games](https://youtu.be/jsRVA-HXZQc) and [Oracle/Datalogix](https://cloud.oracle.com/data-cloud).
 Prior to starting my PhD, I was a data scientist at [Zillow Group/Trulia](https://www.trulia.com/about/careers/).